 MARLIN. painted cement.
 18×10 inches.

 Sorry to say that the BLACK FISH were witness to an unexpected tragedy.

 The men are pointing at Cuban bodies in the surf.

 I enjoyed displaying my 3 dimensional landscapes in my front yard.

-WHITE FIRE FISH. plaster cast sculptures with fire. h=18 inches
+WHITE FIRE FISH. cement sculptures with fire. h=18 inches.

 Duval St. They included Jim, and overnight he became part of the all night bar scene for a year.
 The bar was named UPSTAREZ.
 It

 was on the second floor of Rumrunners, and played top 40 Hip Hop.
 I was given the honor of acid etching the 24 ft. mirror behind the

 LION’S HEAD WALL.
 Lions head wall fountain and Fluorescent paint.
 12 x 8 ft.